deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 ### Installing govc

-You'll need the vSphere CLI — [govc](https://github.com/vmware/govmomi/tree/master/govc#installation) to proceed with the rest of the guide.
+You'll need the vSphere CLI — [govc](https://github.com/vmware/govmomi/tree/master/govc#installation) — to proceed with the rest of the guide.

-After installation, set environment variables to work with vCenter:
+After the installation is complete, set the environment variables required to work with vCenter:

 ```shell
 export GOVC_URL=example.com